gaodayihao/FastExcelSlim/README.md

 ### Custom sheet name

-The default exported sheet name is `sheet[id]`, and you can specify the sheet name while annotating `OpenXmlWritableAttribute`.
+The default saved sheet name is `sheet[id]`, and you can specify the sheet name while annotating `OpenXmlWritableAttribute`.

 ```csharp
 [OpenXmlWritable(SheetName = "Sample")]